Axanto/sql-advanced-data-analysis-project/README.md

-# sql-advanced-data-analysis-project

-# Advanced Data Analytics
+# SQL Advanced Data Analytics Project

 This project is based on an open-source tutorial that focuses on advanced SQL techniques using complex queries, window functions, CTEs, subqueries, and reports.